-Don’t forget that this post is specific to zones 5 & 6.
-If you aren’t in one of these zones you can check out our posts on zones 3 & 4, zones 7 & 8 or zones 9 & 10 to learn what you can start planting this month.
+Don’t forget that the crops to plant in May for this post are specific to the hardiness zone 5 & 6.
+If you aren’t in one of these zones you can check out our posts on zones 3 & 4, zones 7 & 8, or zones 9 & 10 to learn what you can start planting this month.

 May Planting Guide – Cool Season Crops

-If your May and June weather is still pretty mild you can get away with planting a few cool-season crops.
-Those of you in zone 4 will have the best luck with these.
+If your May and June weather in zone 5 & 6 is still pretty mild you can get away with still planting a few cool-season crops.
+I have listed below some cool season vegetables you can plant this month.

 May Planting Guide – Warm Season Crops

-The bulk of the crops this May planting Guide will cover will be warm-season crops.
+The bulk of the crops in this May planting Guide will cover warm-season crops in zones 5 & 6.
 Once your final chance of frost is gone for the year (and in some cases a little before) it is time to start planting your warm-season crops.
-Below is a list of all the warm season crops you can get planted in May.
+Below is a list of all the warm-season crops you can get planted in May.